-- operating results that vary from the expectations of securities analysts and investors; - factors influencing home purchases, such as availability of home mortgage loans and interest rates, credit criteria applicable to prospective borrowers, ability to sell existing residences, and homebuyer sentiment in general; - the operating and securities price performance of companies that investors consider comparable to us; - · announcements of strategic developments, acquisitions and other material events by us or our competitors; and - changes in global financial markets and global economies and general market conditions, such as interest rates, commodity and equity prices and the value of financial assets.
+- · operating results that vary from the expectations of securities analysts and investors; - factors influencing home purchases, such as availability of home mortgage loans and interest rates, credit criteria applicable to prospective borrowers, ability to sell existing residences, and homebuyer sentiment in general; - the operating and securities price performance of companies that investors consider comparable to us; - · announcements of strategic developments, acquisitions and other material events by us or our competitors; and - changes in global financial markets and global economies and general market conditions, such as interest rates, commodity and equity prices and the value of financial assets.

 Our ability to raise funds through the issuance of equity or otherwise use our common stock as consideration is impacted by the price of our common stock.
 A low stock price may adversely impact our ability to reduce our financial leverage, as measured by the ratio of total debt to total capital.
-As of September 30, 2012, our total debt to total capital was 85.1% and our net debt to net capital was 74.9%.
+As of September 30, 2013, our total debt to total capital was 86.3% and our net debt to net capital was 80.4%.
 Continued high levels of leverage or significant increases may adversely affect our credit ratings and make it more difficult for us to access additional capital.
 These factors may limit our ability to implement our operating and growth plans.

-The tax benefits of our pre-ownership change net operating loss carryforwards and any future recognized built-in losses in our assets will be substantially limited since we experienced an "ownership change" as defined in Section 382 of the Internal Revenue Code.
+The tax benefits of our pre-ownership change net operating loss carryforwards and any future recognized built-in losses in our assets will be substantially limited since we experienced an "ownership change" as defined in Section 382 of the Internal Revenue Code and our deferred income tax asset may not be fully realizable.

-Based on our current financial performance, we generated net operating losses for fiscal 2012 and could possibly generate additional net operating losses in future years.
-In addition, we believe we have significant "built-in losses" in our assets (i.e. an excess tax basis over current fair market value) that may result in tax losses as such assets are sold.
+We believe we have significant "built-in losses" in our assets (i.e. an excess tax basis over current fair market value) that may result in tax losses as such assets are sold.
 Net operating losses generally may be carried forward for a 20-year period to offset future earnings and reduce our federal income tax liability.
 Built-in losses, if and when recognized, generally will result in tax losses that may then be deducted or carried forward.
 However, because we experienced an "ownership change" under Section 382 of the Internal Revenue Code as of January 12, 2010, our ability to realize these tax benefits may be significantly limited.

 Section 382 contains rules that limit the ability of a company that undergoes an "ownership change," which is generally defined as any change in ownership of more than 50% of its common stock over a three-year period, to utilize its net operating loss carryforwards and certain built-in losses or deductions, as of the ownership change date, that are recognized during the five-year period after the ownership change.
-These rules generally operate by focusing on changes in the ownership among shareholders owning, directly or indirectly, 5% or more of the company's common stock (including changes involving a shareholder becoming a 5% shareholder) or any change in ownership arising from a new issuance of stock or share repurchases by the company.
+These rules generally operate by focusing on changes in the ownership also generally shareholders owning, directly or indirectly or more of the company's common stock (including changes involving a shareholder becoming a 5% shareholder) or any change in ownership arising from a new issuance of stock or share repurchases by the company.